-- Use scipy.linalg.hessenberg() or your own Hessenburg algorithm to reduce A to upper Hessenberg form in step 3. - \bullet The loop in step 4 should run for N total iterations. - Use scipy.linalg.qr() or one of your own QR factorization routines to compute the QR decomposition of S in step 5.
-Note that since S is in upper Hessenberg form, Givens rotations are the most efficient way to produce Q and R. - Assume that S_i is 1×1 in step 10 if one of two following criteria hold: - $-S_i$ is the last diagonal entry of S. - The absolute value of element below the ith main diagonal entry of S (the lower left element of the 2×2 block) is less than tol. - If S_i is 2×2 , use the quadratic formula and (4.8) to compute its eigenvalues.
+- Use scipy.linalg.hessenberg() to reduce A to upper Hessenberg form in step 3, or use your own Hessenberg function from the previous lab. - The loop in step 4 should run for N total iterations. - Use scipy.linalg.qr() to compute the QR decomposition of S in step 5, or use your own QR factorization routine from the previous lab (since S is upper Hessenberg, Givens rotations are the most efficient way to produce Q and R). - Assume that S_i is 1×1 in step 10 if one of two criteria hold: - 1.
+S_i is the last diagonal entry of S. - 2.
+The absolute value of element below the ith main diagonal entry of S (the lower left element of the 2×2 block) is less than to1. - If S_i is 2×2 , use the quadratic formula and Equation 8.7 to compute its eigenvalues.
 Use the function cmath.sqrt() to correctly compute the square root of a negative number.

-Test your function on small random symmetric matrices, comparing your results to SciPy's scipy.linalg.eig().
+Test your function on small random symmetric matrices, comparing your results to scipy.linalg.eig().
 To construct a random symmetric matrix, note that $A + A^{\mathsf{T}}$ is always symmetric.